ofenrohr/ksquares/src/alphaDots/README.md

   `models.yaml` list in `alphaDots/modelServer/models`.
 * `--debug` print debug information for individual prediction requests.
 Settings this flag will slow things down considerably.
+* `--debug-mcts` print debug output about the AlphaZeroMCTS algorithm.
 * `--gpu-training` enable GPU acceleration for the training python script.
 * `--dataset-generator` select the dataset generator.
 Supported generators are:
     * `StageFour` the StageFour dataset generator